6 min read

 Technology Assistants: Technology devices that use conversational AI have slowly become part of our lives.
 Finding a home without some conversational AI tech device to help them turn on the lights, play their favorite songs, or set timers is rare.

-3. IBM Watson Assistant: Unlike the previous two examples, Watson is primarily designed and used at the enterprise level.
-It helps businesses create AI-powered chatbots that can integrate with their business needs and provide answers to their customers.
+3. IBM Watson Assistant is primarily designed and used at the enterprise level.
+It helps businesses create AI chatbots that can integrate with their business needs and provide answers to their customers.

 The line between chatbots and conversational AI is a bit blurry.
 Some companies position themselves as conversational AI providers even though they really build rule-based chatbots.
 However, at an essential level, chatbots are mostly and primarily rule-based technologies that do not have the capacity to act beyond those boundaries while conversational AI is a much richer and robust option.